amarisestherisyaa/A3_UTS_Tut5/README.md

 - controlP5 2.2.6

 ## Launch
 - Download [audio file](https://drive.google.com/file/d/12Ux9n3UhRhtwykMJX2oFR6Fc9l8ut4FC/view?usp=sharing).
-Then change the path name in line 7 of the code according to where you store the file
+Then change the path name in line 7 of the code according to where you store the file in your computer.

 ## Project Status
 - Project is almost complete